 The Agency invests in the North Carolina Cash Management Trust (NCCMT).
-NCCMT's Term is a cash portfolio.
-The NCCMT cash portfolio is a SEC-registered 20-7 external investment pool measured at amortized cost, which is NCCMT's share price of \$1.
+The NCCMT government portfolio is a SEC-registered 2a-7 external investment pool measured at amortized cost, which is NCCMT's share price of \$1.
 The valuation of NCCMT's Term portfolio is measured at fair value.
 For both portfolios, the valuation of the underlying assets is performed by the custodian.